SiEPIC/SiEPIC_EBeam_PDK/README.md

  - I don’t know what the equivalent is on windows.
  - Alternatively, you can import all the files one by one using the KLayout IDE.
 How to use the <a href = http://www.klayout.de/doc/about/macro_editor.html>KLayout Python IDE for writing/debugging PCells/scripts/macros</a>.

-I am personally using GitHub desktop to synchronize my files.
+I am personally using <a href="https://desktop.github.com/">GitHub desktop</a> to synchronize my files.
 Then I created symbolic links in my .klayout folder to point to the local copy of this repository.

 ##Screenshots: